by Michael Jubinville, MPH

 You will receive a local anesthetic to numb your skin.
 You may also receive a light sedative.

-This procedure is usually done in an outpatient setting with no need for an overnight stay.
-Your skin on your back or abdomen may be cleaned.
-A local anesthetic will be injected into the area where the biopsy will be taken.
-Next, your kidney will be located using either ultrasound or x-ray.
-Then, long needles will be inserted to collect tissue samples.
+A local anesthetic will be placed neart the biopsy site.
+The kidney will be found using an ultrasound or x-ray.
+Long needles will be inserted to collect tissue samples.
 A special instrument may be used to insert the needles.
 You may be asked to hold your breath.
 After the samples are collected, a bandage will be placed on your skin.

 About an hour

 At the Care Center

 You'll be watched for a few hours.
-You will be asked to remain lying down to reduce the chance of bleeding.
-Your pulse and blood pressure will be monitored.
-Your biopsy samples will be sent to the laboratory for testing.
-You will be sent home when you are feeling well and the doctor feels that it is safe.
+You will be asked to remain lying down to lower the chance of bleeding.
+Your pulse and blood pressure will be checked.
+You will be sent home when you are feeling well and the doctor feels that it's safe.

 Call Your Doctor